Michael Sata: Early years

-Michael Sata has a Bachelor in Political Science from Atlantic International University.

 Early politics

-After Frederick Chiluba defeated Kaunda in 1991, Sata became one of Zambia's most instantly recognisable faces.
+After Frederick Chiluba of the MMD was elected the president of Zambia ahead of Kaunda in 1991, Sata became one of Zambia's most instantly recognisable faces.
 Under the MMD, he served as minister for local government, labour and, briefly, health where, he stated that his "reforms brought sanity to the health system".

 In 1995, he was appointed minister without portfolio, the party's national organising secretary during which his political style was described as "increasingly abrasive".
+After 13 years as the Kabwata member of parliament, he chose to contest for the position of member of parliament for Mpika constituency at the 1996 general election and was he elected.